vash15/backbone.viewstack/README.md

 Initialize stack emptying it from view.

 ### clearStack([length])
 It cleans up the stack up to a certain index.
 The `length` parameter is optional.
 Default: `0`.
+Trigger `clear` event.

 ### size
 Return the total of views contained into stack.